iomicroservices/baselink-nuxt/content/services/mobile-car-wash/exterior-car-wash.md

 To finish, the vehicle is rinsed and hand-dried using soft microfibre towels to prevent water spots and swirl marks.
 The result is a clean, gleaming exterior — ready for the road.

 #description
 Through BaseLink, booking is easy and completely digital.
 Submit your request, get an instant quote, and choose a time and place that suits your schedule.
-It’s the flexible, modern alternative to the traditional car wash.
+It's the flexible, modern alternative to the traditional car wash.

 #description
 All providers are fully vetted and reviewed by other customers on the BaseLink platform.
-You’ll be supported by our dedicated in-house team, and can add custom instructions to your booking if your car needs something specific.
+You'll be supported by our dedicated in-house team, and can add custom instructions to your booking if your car needs something specific.

 #description
 Payment is collected on the day of service, with any additional time billed fairly in 30-minute increments.
 No surprises, no upselling — just clear, reliable service from start to finish.